vicziani/learnwebservices/README.md

 ## About the author

-This site was developed by Viczián István, the author of the http://jtechlog.hu blog.
+This site was developed by István Viczián, the author of the http://jtechlog.hu blog.

 ## Licence

-The source code of the sample SOAP server and client applications appear on the learnwebservices.com site (everything in this repository, except the `site` directory) are licensed under MIT License.
+The source codes of the SOAP server example and the client application examples above are available on the learnwebservices.com site (everything in this repository, except the `site` directory) are licensed under MIT License.

 The textual content of the learnwebservices.com site (the content of the `site` directory) is licensed under